a-p-n/a-p-n.github.io/content/about.md

 # About Me

 Hi!
-I'm Adithyan Pratheeksh Nair "apn", Currently a 2'nd year Artificial Intelligence undergrad student at Amrita University.
+I'm Adithyan Pratheeksh Nair "apn", Currently a 4'th year B.Tech Computer Science Engineering specialization in Artificial Intelligence undergrad student at Amrita University.
 I'm part of team bi0s (a CTF team) and I specialize in Cryptography.